ArrakisFinance/v2-periphery/README.md

     // bool indicating to use native ETH bool useETH;
-    // address of gauge to stake tokens in address gaugeAddress;
+    // address of gauge to stake tokens in address gauge;
 }
 ```

-- MintData is created by `ArrakisV2GenericRouter.addLiquidity` and passed as parameter to `ArrakisV2RouterExecutor.addLiquidity`.
+- MintData is created by `ArrakisV2Router.addLiquidity` and passed as parameter to `ArrakisV2SwapExecutor.addLiquidity`.

 ```
 struct MintData {